joewandy/smiles2spectra/README.md

 # smiles2spectra

-Joint embedding of mass spectrometry fragmentation spectra and compounds (represented by their SMILES).
+Attempting to predict molecules from their fragmentation spectra.

-See [this notebook](notebooks/spectra_smiles_embedding_gnps.ipynb) for work in progress.
+See [this notebook](notebooks/Spectra2Fingerprint.ipynb) for work in progress.